• Skip to primary navigation

 Gumdrop cookies ingredients with labels.

-• ¾ cup Butter – I typically bake with salted butter, but salted or unsalted butter will work.
+• Butter – ¾ cup of butter.
+I typically bake with salted butter, but salted or unsalted butter will work.
 I also like to use a shortening/butter blend for these gumdrop cookies.

-• 1 cup Sugar – Granulated white sugar is a staple in most cookie recipes to provide the overall sweetness.
-Sugar also caramelizes during the baking process which provides that nice golden color when the cookie is done.
+• Sugar – 1 cup of granulated white sugar.
+It is a staple in most cookie recipes to provide overall sweetness.

-• 1 large Egg – Large eggs are the most common size you purchase in the store.
-Bring your egg to room temperature before mixing the dough for best baking results.
+• Egg – 1 large egg.
+This is the most common size you purchase in the store.
+Bring your egg to room temperature before mixing the dough for the best baking results.

-• ½ teaspoon Almond Extract (or 1 teaspoon vanilla) – Almond extract is a flavoring that comes from the natural oils in almonds and is mixed with alcohol to create the extract.
+• Almond Extract – ½ teaspoon almond extract (or 1 teaspoon vanilla).
 Almond extract is a much stronger flavor than the more commonly used vanilla extract, so you will use less than if you use vanilla.

-• ½ teaspoon Baking Soda – Baking soda is a leavening agent that is used in baking.
+• Baking Soda – ½ teaspoon of baking soda.
+A common leavening agent that is used in baking.

-• ¼ teaspoon Salt – Salt helps to enhance flavors, like the almond extract, in baked goods.
+• Salt – ¼ teaspoon of salt helps to enhance flavors, like the almond extract, in baked goods.
 It also helps balance the sweetness and prevent baked goods from going stale.

-• 1 ¾ cups All-Purpose Flour – All-purpose flour is the most common type of flour you buy in the grocery store.
+• All-Purpose Flour – 1 ¾ cups of all-purpose flour.
+It is the most common type of flour you buy in the grocery store.
 Many stores have a generic brand that is a great option.

-• 1 cup Gumdrops (chopped) – Gumdrops are colored jelly-like candies that are typically fruit flavored.
-Be sure you're getting the gumdrops and not spice drops (sugar-coated and definitely not fruity)! *I used the whole 6.4 ounce box of Dots gumdrops for this batch of cookies - and I always contemplate adding even more!
+• Gumdrops – 1 cup of chopped gumdrops.
+These are colored jelly-like candies that are typically fruit flavored.
+Be sure you're getting the gumdrops and not spice drops (sugar-coated and definitely not fruity)! *I used the whole 6.4-ounce box of Dots gumdrops for this batch of cookies - and I always contemplate adding even more!

 I also prefer to use butter because it adds to the overall flavor of the cookie.
-A great way to get the best of both worlds is to do a mixture of shortening and butter.
-I think a 2-to-1 ratio of butter provides the best results: ½ cup of butter and ¼ cup of shortening.
+Combining shortening and butter is a great way to get the best of both worlds.
+A 2-to-1 ratio provides the best results: ½ cup of butter and ¼ cup of shortening.

 Make the Cookie Dough